Parler urges U.S. judge to order Amazon to restore its platform

-At a hearing in Seattle federal court, Parler’s lawyer David Groesbeck said the company would suffer irreparable harm if forced to close and that keeping it alive served the public interest.
-He also downplayed Parler’s role in the riots in Washington.
+At a hearing in Seattle federal court, Parler’s lawyer, David Groesbeck, said the company would suffer irreparable harm if forced to close and that keeping it alive served the public interest.
+He also downplayed Parler’s role in the Jan.
+6 riot in Washington by supporters of outgoing President Donald Trump.

 “Millions of law-abiding Americans have had their voices silenced,” Groesbeck told U.S. District Judge Barbara Rothstein.
 “There is no evidence, other than some anecdotal press references, that Parler was involved in inciting the riots.”

-Parler is favored by many supporters of U.S. President Donald Trump and claimed more than 12 million users.
+Parler is favored by many Trump supporters and claimed more than 12 million users.

 Amazon Web Services cut off Parler on Sunday night, saying Parler had shrugged off repeated warnings to remove violent content.

-It said this content included calls to assassinate Democratic House Speaker Nancy Pelosi and Senate Democratic leader Chuck Schumer, Amazon’s Jeff Bezos, Facebook Inc’s Mark Zuckerberg and the media.
+It said that content included calls to assassinate Democratic House of Representatives Speaker Nancy Pelosi and Senate Democratic leader Chuck Schumer, Amazon Chief Executive Jeff Bezos, Facebook Inc CEO Mark Zuckerberg and members of the media.

 Ambika Doran, a lawyer for Amazon, said Parler violated its contract by allowing such content and had not shown it could effectively monitor content.